wcandillon/react-native-webgpu/README.md

 React Native implementation of WebGPU using [Dawn](https://dawn.googlesource.com/dawn).
 This is currently a technical preview for early adopters.

+React Native WebGPU requires React Native 0.81 or newer and doesn't run on legacy architecture.

 ## Installation

 Please note that the package name is `react-native-wgpu`.